Off-METM activities

 Sign-up required.

 Join one of our guided tours down in the depths of the old El Born market to learn about the history of Barcelona from Roman times to the 18th century.
-Sponsored by Gespoint and RWS.
+Sponsored by RWS.

 Group leader: Francesca Matteoda